close Business Finance Invest Bullets Most Viewed

 How did the US Dollar Become The Global Currency?

-A war that changed the complete parameter of the world, from the economy to the participants' global status and even the geography.
+A war that changed the complete parameters of the world, from the economy to the participants' global status and even the geography.
 Yes, I am talking about the World War, especially WWII.
 This war played a huge role in giving the USA & its currency a royal standing among all currencies.
 Despite being one of the main participants in WWII, the United States of America was one of the few countries that didn’t suffer much, either in capital or infrastructure.

 I mean, it is a wonder that one of the active war participants didn’t suffer much damage except for its fleet suffering.
 America sure is something else, isn’t it?

-Due to this, other countries turned towards the USA for assistance to rebuild their economies.
+Due to this, other countries turned to the USA for assistance to rebuild their economies.
 Many were doing this literally from scratch; take Japan, for instance.
 After the damage the country's major cities, Hiroshima & Nagasaki, suffered due to the atomic bombardment from the main character of our article today (USA), it’s a wonder they were able to cope with this soon.

 The value that served as the backdrop for all currencies before WWII was the gold price.
 As per the price of the gold, countries used to value their currencies.
 Then in 1944, the Bretton Woods system of monetary management established certain rules to handle the financial and economic aspects between the USA, Canada, Europe, Australia, Japan and many other nations.
 Here, it was decided to choose the US Dollar as the chief currency for the exchange rate because of the large gold reserve America had.